algosup/2023-2024-project-2-x86-retrogaming-team-6/Specifications/FunctionalSpecificaction.md

 The scope of this project is to recreate the classic Pac-Man® , using Assembly language on x86 on DosBox.

 ### 2.2 - Objectives
-The objectives of this project are simple, we must recreate Pac-Man®, using the Assembly language on an emulator.
+The objectives of this project are simple; we must recreate Pac-Man® using Assembly language on an emulator.
-The game must be as enjoyable as the original game, re-using the idea of the maze action game, while twisting it a bit to add something new and original to it.
+The game must be as enjoyable as the original, reusing the concept of the maze action game, while adding a new and original twists to it.
-The objectives of this document are to get an overview of the project and what needs to be done during the next few weeks.
-It will be use as a "placeholder" for our ideas.
-As well as for the cient to understand and have a insight of what the game will ressemble by the end of the project.
+The objectives of this document are to provide an overview of the project and what needs to be accomplished in the next few weeks.
+It will be used as a 'placeholder' for our ideas, as well as for the client to understand and gain insight into what the game will resemble by the end of the project.

 ### 2-3 Project Schedule and Deadlines
 | Deadlines|          | Details  |